koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_34_img_1.md

+# The image 1 in slide 34 of lecture 9 contains:
 The image is a diagram representing a financial flowchart with various components and flows interconnected by lines and arrows.

 1. **Top Section:**